exercism/jq/concepts/arrays/about.md

 ```

 There is an inverse function called `IN` (yes, in capital letters).
-The wrinkle with `IN` is that it's argument is not an array, but a _stream_
+The wrinkle with `IN` is that it's argument is not an array, but a _stream_.

 ```jq
 "beef" | IN(["carrots", "beef", "potatoes"][])    # => true